Negligence trial in France casts shadow over IMF's Lagarde

 He said the bank, owned by the French state at the time, had defrauded him after it later resold its stake for a much higher sum.

-Tapie subsequently received 403 million euros in a settlement that was largely borne by the tax-payer.
+Tapie subsequently received 403 million euros in a settlement that was largely borne by the taxpayer.

-The trial will be only the fifth heard before the Cour de Justice de la Republique, a special tribunal created in 1993 to try cases involving ministers.
+The trial will be only the fifth heard by the Cour de Justice de la Republique, a special tribunal created in 1993 to try cases involving ministers.

 A panel of 15 judges, including 12 lawmakers, will pore over notes between Lagarde and her staff as she has said she was not aware of some key details at the time of her decision.